heutelbeck/sapl-extensions/sapl-axon/README.md

   }
 ```

-Similar to the constraint handler provider beans, first the PEP will have to determine if a ```@ConstraintHandler``` is responsible to handle any given constraint.
+Like the constraint handler provider beans, first, the PEP will have to determine if a ```@ConstraintHandler``` is responsible for handling any given constraint.
 To do so, the PEP inspects the object determined to have the matching ```@CommandHandler``` method.
-For each such method it evaluates the SpEL expression in the ```ConstraintHandler``` annotation.
-This method is consideren responsible when the expression is empty, or if it evaluates to ```true```.
+Each such method evaluates the SpEL expression in the ```ConstraintHandler``` annotation.
+This method is responsible when the expression is empty or if it evaluates to ```true```.
 In the evaluation context of the expression, the object handling the command is the root object.
-The variable ```#constraint``` is set to the JSON value representing the constraint.
-The variable ```#command```is set to the command message.
+The variable ```#constraint``` is set to the JSON value representing the constraint—the variable ```#command```is set to the command message.

 These constraint handlers are invoked immediately before invoking the command handler.
-The method may have optional parameters which are resolved like parameters of command and event handlers in Axon, including the constraint as a ```JsonNode```, the command payload, or the ```AuthorizationDecision```.
+The method may have optional parameters resolved like parameters of command and event handlers in Axon, including the constraint as a ```JsonNode```, the command payload, or the ```AuthorizationDecision```.